-Sam Huff, NFL Hall of Fame linebacker of ‘unmatched ferocity,’ dies at 87
+Sam Huff, Pro Football Hall of Fame linebacker of ‘unmatched ferocity,’ dies at 87

 As time expired, the teams were deadlocked, 17-17, and game was extended to overtime: Victory would go to the first team to score.

-As night fell over the stadium, the Colts, behind quarterback Johnny Unitas, drove downfield to the Giants’ 1-yard-line.
+As night fell over the stadium, the Colts, behind quarterback Johnny Unitas, drove downfield to the Giants’ 1-yard line.
 As Unitas handed the ball to fullback Alan Ameche, Mr. Huff slanted toward the left side of the Colts offensive line in anticipation.
 But Ameche ran off right tackle and had an open path to the end zone for the winning touchdown.

 “I can still see the picture of him running through that big hole at the goal line,” Mr. Huff later said.
 “That still haunts me.’’